saitamasahil/skyscraper/README.md

 Windows is not officially supported at this time!
 However, you [may roll your own](win32/README.md) Windows 64-bit version that works just fine.
 And just to be clear: You are on your own if you use this version - please don't ask me questions about it.
 Use the sources.

 ## How to use Skyscraper
-IMPORTANT!!!
-In order for Skyscraper to work properly, it is necessary to quit your frontend before running it!
+_IMPORTANT_: In order for Skyscraper to work properly, it is necessary to quit your frontend before running it!
 If you're running EmulationStation, you can quit it by pressing F4.

 Remember, you can completely customize the artwork Skyscraper exports.
 Check out the documentation [here](https://gemba.github.io/skyscraper/ARTWORK/).
 If you just want to use the default (pretty cool looking) artwork Skyscraper provides, read on.